cesarderio/Scripts/Bash/Bash_Sys_Update/README.md

 - Users can refer to this log file for detailed information about each operation performed by the script.

 ## **Compatibility**

+The script has been tested on:

+- Linux:
+  -Compatible with most distributions (e.g., Ubuntu, Debian, Fedora).

 ## Notes